-You are welcome to request a Climate Council staff member or Councillor to attend your event or challenge.
+You are welcome to request a Climate Council staff member or Councillor to attend your event or challenge and will do what we can to accommodate your request.
 Unfortunately, due to constraints on time, we are not always able to provide a representative.
-To request a representative, please send an email to info@climatecouncil.org.au with your request.
+To request a representative, please send an email to info@climatecouncil.org.au.